Synovo/synovo/README.md

 5. It's possible to write a GUI webpage builder
     A long-term goal is to simplify the web-curation process as much as possible.
 This might include graphical webpage editors.

+## Deployment

+The deployment process is as-of-present simply an SCP step.
+However due to the strict requirement for cryptographic integrity, several steps are required to keep the system running consistently.
+Consequently, there are four secrets registered on the Action which allow the script to push the bundled source to the corresponding destination.

+The four secrets are:

+* `sshprivkey`: Contains the PAM-encoded private key SSH can use to authenticate itself with the host
+* `host`: The hostname or IP of the destination server
+* `user`: Host's username used to authenticate
+* `destination`: Where the final build resources are copied to

+These should be updated regularly, most likely with identical information.
+If a deploy fails, it's very likely due to a misconfiguration of any of the four values listed above.

 ---

 # Copyright Notice

 This website is written and maintained by Synovo GmbH exclusively.
 Its source code is not open to the public under any circumstances.
-If you gain access to this code, please contact [Synovo GmbH technical administration](mailto:admin@synovo.com) immediately.
+If you gain access to this code or would like to use it yourself, please contact [Synovo GmbH technical administration](mailto:admin@synovo.com).